swcarpentry/DEPRECATED-boot-camps/version-control/git/github/Readme.md

     $ git diff upstream/master

+## git rebase vs git merge: Insert changes that have happened on the remote

+To incorporate upstream changes from the original master repository (in this case UW-Madison-ACI/simplestats) into your local working copy, you must do more than simply `fetch` the changes.
+After fetching the changes, your local repo know about the upstream changes, but hasn't combined them with any local changes you may have already made.
+There are two mechanisms for doing this, with slightly different behavior.

+The role of git is to keep track of little bundles of change (each commit).
+In theory, it doesn't matter in what order these changes are applied, it should end up with the same version of the files.
+In practice, however, you may want to take some control of this.
+In particular, when you are combining upstream changes into a branch where you are making local changes, it is almost always better to **insert** all the upstream changes before your local changes, using `rebase`.
+This takes each of your commits, since the point at which the two branches began to differ, and replays them at the end of the upstream branch.
+If there are conflicts, you will be notified and asked to review them manually.

+By contract, `merge` takes each commit from the upstream branch, since the point at which the two branches began to differ, and replays them at the end of your branch.
+Again, if there are conflicts, you will be notified and asked to review them manually.

+There are lots of details to consider when choosing between `rebase` and `merge`, but the simplest guidelines are:

+* **rebase** when incorporating changes from an authoritative upstream repository
+* **merge** when incorporating changes from a feature branch or collabortor

+The process of rebasing/merging may result in conflicts, so pay attention.
+This is where version control is both at its most powerful and its most complicated.

+### Exercise : Fetch and Rebase the Contents of Our GitHub Repository

+This exercise is meant to represent the general work flow you should use to update your fork.
+Let's say that you come in and sit down in the morning, you've gotten your coffee (or tea) and you're ready to get started.
+However, someone from your research group has added something to the project you're working on, and you need to add it into your work to keep up to date.
+I'll add a comment, then let's get started!

+Step 1 : Fetch the recent remote repository history

+    $ git fetch upstream

+Step 2 : Merge the master branch

+    $ git checkout master
+    $ git rebase upstream/master

+Step 3 : Check out what happened by browsing the directory.

 ## git pull : Pull = Fetch + Merge

 The command **git pull** is the same as executing **git fetch** followed